JainAmish/Creating_cohort_of_song/README.md

 Problem Objective:      As a data scientist, you should perform exploratory data analysis and perform cluster analysis to create cohorts of songs.
 The goal is to gain a better understanding of the various factors that contribute to creating a cohort of songs.

-Steps to Perform:

->>>>> Initial data inspection and data cleaning:      Check whether the data has duplicates, missing values, irrelevant (erroneous entries) values, or outliers.
+Check whether the data has duplicates, missing values, irrelevant (erroneous entries) values, or outliers.
 Depending on your findings, clean the data for further processing.
->>>>>

->>>>> Perform Exploratory Data Analysis and Feature Engineering:   Use appropriate visualizations to find out which two albums should be recommended to anyone based on the number of popular songs in an album.
+Use appropriate visualizations to find out which two albums should be recommended to anyone based on the number of popular songs in an album.
 Perform exploratory data analysis to dive deeper into different features of songs and identify the pattern.
 Discover how a song's popularity relates to various factors and how this has changed over time.
 Comment on the importance of dimensionality reduction techniques, share your ideas and explain your observations.

->>>>>> Perform Cluster Analysis:         Identify the right number of clusters
+Identify the right number of clusters
 Use appropriate clustering algorithm
 Define each cluster based on the features